 (Disclaimer: Hello!
 Since I’ve been getting a lot of queries on this post, I want to clarify that this article was based on our travel experience.
 What applied to our travel situation doesn’t have to apply in every situation.
 I cannot answer every question, because I’m not an official representative of KTX.
 But from a traveler to a traveler, I will try to be as helpful as I can!
 So just send in your questions, and I’ll try to help and answer you as much as possible.
 11/16/15)

 In the ideal world, we’re efficient travel planners that we smartly booked a plane ticket from Manila to Incheon, and another one from Busan to Manila.
 However, in the real world we’re just a bunch of Korea fanatics who grabbed the first chance to book a flight to Seoul.
 It isn’t so bad though, because no matter what we booked, we’d still be boarding the Korail Express to go to Busan.

 Since we had seven days in Korea, in the middle of our planning we realized that we had enough time to go to Busan.
 No chance to change our ticket, though, since we got it through a promo.
 Hence, the long planning of how to work about our schedule commenced.

 In the end, we decided to spend five days in Seoul and two full days in Busan.
 It may not be enough, but our time only allowed two days.
-To get to Busan, we decided to ride the KTX express that made the five-hour trip via bus or regular train down to a little more than two hours.
+Thus, our hectic planning on how to ride the train from Seoul to Busan and vice-versa began.
+I decided to share it with you since I know that a lot of people are planning to go on the same adventure.
+To get to Busan, we decided to ride the KTX express from Seoul that made the five-hour trip via bus or regular train down to a little more than two hours.
 Honestly, it costs quite a lot, but I promise that it’s worth every Korean Won.